rombie/contrail-controller/specs/bgp_mvpn.md

 received and replicated in vrf.mvpn.0 (at the ingress).
 Origination of this route in control-node is not required for Phase 1.

-When these routes are imported into vrf[s].mvpn.0, MvpnManager listener shall update the project/S-G specific map with these imported Type-3 routes.
+When these routes are imported into vrf[s].mvpn.0, MVpnManager listener shall update the project/S-G specific map with these imported Type-3 routes.

 ## 4.11 Type-4 PMSI Tunnel advertisement from egress (Leaf AD)